Ian-Dzindo01/Chess-AI/README.md

 -----
 1. Set up OpenCL or something similar to train faster (try using Google Colab).
 2. Train on more data.
+3. Implement a score function which evaluates how well the computer is playing.

 Advanced: